denoland/fresh/docs/canary/examples/migration-guide.md

   loadRoute: (path) => import(`./routes/${path}`),
 });

-// If this module is calld directly, start the server if (import.meta.main) {
+// If this module is called directly, start the server if (import.meta.main) {
   await app.listen();
 }